Are your plants drying out in the July heat? Here are 5 tips to keep them healthy this month.

 Landscape Logic

 The summer heat started later this year, but July is finally earning its reputation as the hottest month of the year.
-If your plants have been thriving as a result of early summer precipitation, the imminent return to hot, dry weather could be a difficult transition.
+If your plants have been thriving as a result of early-summer precipitation, the imminent return to hot, dry weather could be a difficult transition.

 The best defense is a good offense

-The best way to help your plants survive Colorado’s altitude, intense sun, cold winters, and hot summers is to select plants that like to live here.
+The best way to help your plants survive Colorado’s altitude, intense sun, cold winters and hot summers is to select plants that like to live here.

 We’re not in drought right now, but we still need to conserve water and prepare for the next drought.
 If you are adding or replacing plants this year, look for low-water plants that work best in altitude conditions.